smselnes/beerio/README.md

 ![project image](/src/assets/beerio-mockup.jpg)

-## Brief
+## Description

-To create a simple website using React or Next.js.
+A simple website using React or Next.js.
 The website should be created by using an API of free choice that can return an array of items and an single item with details to fetch.

 We are also setting up a contact form and a login form with validation and error messages.

 For login functionality we are using our own Wordpress installation or Strapi installation.

-### Tools
+### Built With

 - Planning: Trello + oneNote
 - JS Framework: React